Tucson's monsoons create some spectacular views.

 While few restaurants with a view are actively cheap, some of the more accessible places to watch a monsoon also happen to be the most unique.Β

-Topgolf,Β 4050 W. Costco Dr., andΒ Flight GrillΒ at the Pima Air and Space Museum,Β 6000 E. Valencia Road, offer expansive views from floor-to-ceiling windows.Β
+Topgolf,Β 4050 W. Costco Dr.,Β andΒ Flight GrillΒ at the Pima Air and Space Museum,Β 6000 E. Valencia Road, offer expansive views from floor-to-ceiling windows.Β

 Sheltered views

-Blanco, Tacos + Tequila’s covered patio and floor-to-ceiling windows offer some of the best views in the Catalina Foothills.
+Blanco Tacos + Tequila’s covered patio and floor-to-ceiling windows offer some of the best views in the Catalina Foothills.

 If a meal at Vivace is out of your price range, try the nearbyΒ Blanco Tacos + Tequila,Β 2905 E. Skyline Dr., where you can cozy up to a bar and witness β€” yet feel sheltered from β€” the majesty of nature, for the slightly-inflated price of a cocktail.

-Similarly, theΒ Moonstone at The Graduate HotelΒ β€” a reader suggestion (ThanksΒ @davis.allen!) β€” gives you panoramic views from the heart of town and simple bar eats.
-The restaurant and bar is located on the top of the hotel right behind Main Gate Square on the University of Arizona campus,Β 930 E. Second St.
+Similarly, The Moonstone at the Graduate HotelΒ gives you panoramic views from the heart of town alongside bar eats and pretty cocktails.
+The restaurant and bar is located on the top of the hotel right behind Main Gate Square,Β 930 E. Second St.

 Desert setting